Arduino

-Arduino (/ɑːrˈdwiːnoʊ/) is an Italian open-source hardware and software company owned by Qualcomm, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.
-Its hardware products are licensed under a CC BY-SA license, while the software is licensed under the GNU Lesser General Public License (LGPL) or the GNU General Public License (GPL), permitting the manufacture of Arduino boards and software distribution by anyone.
+Arduino (/ɑːrˈdwiːnoʊ/) is an Italian open-source hardware and software company (now owned by Qualcomm), and is a project and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital and other kinds of devices.
+The hardware products are licensed under a Creative Commons license (CC BY-SA), and the software is licensed under the GNU Lesser General Public License (LGPL) or the GNU General Public License (GPL), permitting the manufacturing of Arduino boards and software distribution by anyone.
 Arduino boards are available commercially from the official website or through authorized distributors.

 Arduino board designs use a variety of microprocessors and controllers.
-The boards are equipped with sets of digital and analog input/output (I/O) pins that may be interfaced to various expansion boards ('shields') or breadboards (for prototyping) and other circuits.
+The boards are equipped with sets of digital and analog input/output (I/O) pins that may be interfaced to various expansion boards ('shields') or breadboards (for prototyping) and other electronic circuits.
 The boards feature serial communications interfaces, including Universal Serial Bus (USB) on some models, which are also used for loading programs.
-The microcontrollers can be programmed using the C and C++ programming languages (Embedded C), using a standard API which is also known as the Arduino Programming Language, inspired by the Processing language and used with a modified version of the Processing IDE.
-In addition to using traditional compiler toolchains, the Arduino project provides an integrated development environment (IDE) and a command line tool developed in Go.
+The microcontrollers can be programmed using the programming languages C (Embedded C) and C++, using a standard API which is also known as the Arduino Programming Language, inspired by the language Processing and used with a modified version of the Processing IDE.
+Beyond using traditional compiler toolchains, the Arduino project provides an integrated development environment (IDE) and a command-line interface tool developed in Go.

 The Arduino project began in 2005 as a tool for students at the Interaction Design Institute Ivrea, Italy, aiming to provide a low-cost and easy way for novices and professionals to create devices that interact with their environment using sensors and actuators.
 Common examples of such devices intended for makers include simple robots, thermostats, and motion detectors.

-The name Arduino comes from a café in Ivrea, Italy, where some of the project's founders used to meet.
+The name Arduino comes from the Bar di Re Arduino, where some of the project's founders used to meet.
+This bar is in Ivrea, Italy and was named after Arduin.